shibinrajumathew/shibinrajumathew/README.md

 I bring a unique blend of development expertise and DevOps strategy to every project I work on.
 My strength lies not just in building applications, but in streamlining deployment processes and ensuring applications are scalable and reliable from day one.

-I've developed web, mobile, and desktop applications for teams across the Middle East, USA, and India — always focused on optimizing workflows and integrating modern practices.
-What sets me apart is combining full stack development with DevOps tools like Kubernetes, Docker, Ansible, and Terraform to automate infrastructure, deploy quickly, and maintain CI/CD with minimal downtime and maximum efficiency.
+Over 8+ years, I've delivered ERP systems, social platforms, offline-first desktop apps, backend microservices, and custom websites for clients across the Middle East, USA, and India — often as the sole technical owner end-to-end, from client requirements through architecture, delivery, and monitoring.

-By pairing a strong foundation in React.js, Node.js, and AWS with DevOps strategy, I help businesses deploy faster and more reliably — reducing bottlenecks and improving collaboration between development and operations teams.
+By pairing a strong foundation in React.js, Node.js, and AWS with DevOps tooling like Kubernetes, Docker, Ansible, and Terraform, I help businesses deploy faster and more reliably — reducing bottlenecks and improving collaboration between development and operations.

 **Highlights:**
-- Led projects that reduced onboarding time by **40%**
-- Enhanced transaction speeds by **30%** on an e-commerce platform (React.js, Node.js, AWS)
+- Delivered **12 cloud-based ERP implementations** for Middle East retail clients, maintaining **99% uptime SLA**
+- Migrated a production real estate platform (5 microservices, 3 environments) across AWS regions with **zero downtime**
+- Right-sized over-provisioned infrastructure, cutting monthly cloud costs by **~30%** (~$1,000 → ~$700/month)
+- Led a team of 6 to deliver an offline-first desktop application within a **3-month** urgent timeline

 ---